pulumi/compliance-policies/docs/public/index.md

 ```

 ✅ Policy selection doesn't require any `import` statement other than Policy Manager.
 Policy Manager
-automatically finds and load policy packages as plugins.
+automatically finds and loads policy packages as plugins.
 Simply make sure your `package.json`
 contains the correct policy packages you wish to load and use.

-To assist in policy selection visbility and traceability, Policy Manager has the ability to display
+To assist in policy selection visibility  and traceability, Policy Manager has the ability to display
-selectionstatistics when calling `policyManager.displaySelectionStats()`.
-Each times your policies
+selection statistics when calling `policyManager.displaySelectionStats()`.
+Each time your policies
 are evaluated as part of a stack preview or stack update, statistics will also be displayed and
 recorded in the Pulumi Cloud Service as part of your Pulumi app output.